*For an introduction to my whole series on Mahler, with links, click here!*

 Even armed with recordings, we can’t agree on how people performed a hundred years ago in Europe—yet scholars pontificate (silently) about Tang Daoism.

-The lesson on vibrato in Mahler seems to be: “um, dunno”.
+The lesson on vibrato in Mahler seems to be: “Um, dunno”.
 Scholars of ancient Daoist ritual don’t, and perhaps couldn’t easily, try to piece together much evidence about performance, but Daoist ritual is performance, isn’t it?

 Of course, the worlds of performance in WAM and China have evolved in utterly different ways.
 In Europe, art music has long placed great emphasis on change, new composition—remember that until the 19th century what we think of art music was predominantly new music.
 In China, new genres arose, but (more like folk music in Europe and elsewhere?) transmission was much more important than new creation—notably in ritual.
 So we can assume much greater consistency over centuries in the performance of Daoist ritual.
 But for the Li family I show that even over the last 70 years (which is all we can document reliably) subtle changes have indeed occurred in their performance practice.

 So I wonder what kind of evidence we might use to assess change over a much longer time frame.
-Scholars manage to do this for the Tang–Song period with specific reference to ritual sequences (silent texts), but do the sources reveal any clues to how they might have sounded?
+Scholars manage to do this for the Tang–Song periods with specific reference to ritual sequences (silent texts), but do the sources reveal any clues to how they might have sounded?
 This is where studies, and recreations, of Tang music fall down.
 The performance of European medieval music is naturally informed by early sources on context.
-But while the Chinese sources must offer some clues, people hardly consider that the whole ethos of early Chinese music was another world from the urban conservatoire today.
+But while the Chinese sources must offer some clues, people hardly consider that the whole ethos of early Chinese (and indeed later folk) music was another world from the urban conservatoire today.
 That’s where Melamed’s remarks on Bach are relevant.